qri-io/rfcs/text/0010-skylark_tranformations.md

 - downloading unstructured or structured data from the internet to extract
 - re-shaping raw input data before saving a dataset

-We're excited about skylark for a few reasons:
+# Motivation
+[motivation]: #motivation

+Adding the power of a full programing language as a transformation syntax allows datasets
+1. to be directly linked to existing raw or structured data sources and
+2. to embed the cleaning and processing steps used to create them in the dataset definition

+This allows source data to be re-fetched and the processing to be re-executed in a new commit.

+One of the primary concerns with running arbitrary code is ensuring it's properly sandboxed against malicious intent.
+Choosing a Turing-incomplete scripting syntax, like Skylark, sets us on a path that allows code analysis.
+Some additional advantages of using Skylark include the following:

 - python syntax - many people working in data science these days write python, we like that, skylark likes that. dope.
-- deterministic subset of python - unlike python, skylark removes properties that reduce introspection into code behaviour. things like while loops and recursive functions are ommitted, making it possible for qri to infer how a given transformation will behave.
+- deterministic subset of python - unlike python, skylark removes properties that reduce introspection into code behavior. things like while loops and recursive functions are omitted, making it possible for qri to infer how a given transformation will behave.
 - parallel execution - thanks to this deterministic requirement (and lack of global interpreter lock) skylark functions can be executed in parallel.
-Combined with peer-2-peer networking, we're hoping to advance tranformations toward peer-driven distribed computing.
+Combinedwith peer-2-peer networking, we're hoping to advance transformations towardpeer-driven distributed computing.
 More on that in the coming months.

-One of the primary concerns with running arbitrary code is ensuring it's properly sandboxed against malicious intent.
-Chosing a turing-incomplete scripting syntax sets us on a path that allows code analysis

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 ### Data Functions
 Data Functions are the core of a skylark transform script.
 Here's an example of a simple data function that returns a constant result:

 ```python
 def transform(qri):
   return ["hello","world"]
 ```

 Here's something slightly more complicated that modifies a previous dataset by adding up the length of all of the elements:

 ```python
 def transform(qri):